-It is a convertible seat that works in the rear-facing position from 5 – 35 lbs. and, at up to 70 lbs., boasts the highest weight capacity for any 5-point harness in a convertible seat.
+It is a convertible seat that works in the rear-facing position from 5-35 pounds and, at up to 70 pounds, boasts the highest weight capacity for any 5-point harness in a convertible seat.
 We are currently using it in the rear-facing position, but installed it both ways to test it.

 First off, installation was a breeze (something you will not hear too often in Infant Car Seat Land).
 But this is due in large part to the color manual loaded with actual photographs of the installation, as opposed to diagrams and artists’ renderings.
 They also very cleverly put the instructions for rear-facing in pink, and forward-facing in blue to eliminate confusion and redundancies.

 Having gone through a couple other models and dealt with the madness of trying to install a rental car seat in a rental car, this was a simple, intuitive design that did not make me feel stupid to put in.
 My only minor complaint was that once installed, the angle definitely required a towel underneath to balance it out.
 This was mentioned (and pictured) in the manual as a possibility, but we drive a Corrolla, and it wasn’t even close to being level.
 That said, with the towel tucked under, we were up and ready to go.

 The first thing you can’t help but notice about the Proride is that is just looks safe.
 It of course exceeds all U.S. federal regulations for safety, and is certified for use in aircraft.
 It also employs its own Side Impact Protection, which protects the five vulnerable areas (head, face, neck, torso and pelvis).
 This was designed for race car drivers in mind, then essentially miniaturized.